nrfconnect/sdk-sidewalk/doc/index.rst

    Be aware, that by downloading and including the Sidewalk repository, you accept the above-mentioned license.

-   Due to these restrictions, Sidewalk cannot be automatically fetched through the nRF Connect SDK and will require performing a dedicated setup.
+   Due to these restrictions, Sidewalk is now managed through its own west.yml configuration, separate from the nRF Connect SDK manifest.
-   All information regarding completing it is included in this guide, so ensure you follow it in order.
+   All information regarding completing the setup is included in this guide, so ensure you follow it in order.

 Welcome to the nRF Connect SDK - Amazon Sidewalk
 ################################################